It’s that time of the year…are bug bites bugging you?

 4. Brown Recluse Spiders Can Be Deadly

-Hiding in attics and closets — in Midwestern and South central states — that’s where you’ll find brown recluse spiders.
+Hiding in attics and closets — in Midwestern and South Central states — that’s where you’ll find brown recluse spiders.
 The spiders range in color from yellowish-tan to dark brown, with darker legs.
-Their venom is extremely poisonous, and their bite can cause serious wounds and infection.
+Their venom is extremely poisonous, and their bite can cause serious wounds and infections.
 Yet you may not feel their bite.

 When the brown recluse bites, it is often painless — then skin reddens, turns white, develops a red “bull’s–eye,” blisters, and becomes painful.
 These bites can be deadly in rare cases.
 Get medical care immediately.
 If you can, bring the spider with you for positive identification.

 Fleas are small, wingless, agile insects that live off the blood of their host — and they don’t just bite pets.
 They